gyxxyg/yongxinguo/_pages/about.md

   - /about.html
 ---

-I'm a third-year PhD student in the Chinese University of HongKong, Shenzhen.
+I'm a fourth-year PhD student in the Chinese University of HongKong, Shenzhen.
 Prior to that, I recieved my Bachelor of Engineering degree from Nankai University, College of Software Engineering.

 ### Research Interests

-- Federated Learning;
+- Collaborative Learning in Non-stationary and Heterogeneous Environments;
 - Optimization for deep learning;
 - Domain Generalization;